JoshuaStorm/meetable/README.md

 ## April 15, 2017 (Casey)
 - Merge UI update into the 'meetings' branch.
 The update adds three tabs, 'Schedule a Meeting', 'Invites', 'Meetings' which fold out upon being clicked.
 It also inlines the modal for scheduling a meeting.

+## April 15, 2017 (Shayan)
+- Finished `findBusyTimes`.
+There isn't really too many ways to test without finishing other functions.
+Tested with a few calendars non-extensively and it seems to work.
+- Started `findAvailableTimes` and `findOverlap`
+## April 14, 2017 (Shayan)
+- Started working on the basics of calendar overlap.
+Decided to split up functionality into 3 functions:
+- `findBusyTimes` would go through the current user's google calendar and return an array of all their avaiable busyTimes.
+- `findAvailableTimes` would inverse the array of busy times to find the times a single user is available.
+- `findOverlap` would take two available times arrays as input and find the overlap between the two.
+- Started working on findBusyTimes.

 ## April 14, 2017 (David)
 - Save the meeting document created in `createMeeting()` to the Meeting collection.